casper-ecosystem/casper-client-rs/README.md

     -V, --version    Prints version information

 SUBCOMMANDS:
     put-deploy                      Creates a deploy and sends it to the network for execution make-deploy                     Creates a deploy and outputs it to a file or stdout.
-As a file, the deploy can subsequently be signed by other parties using the 'sign-deploy' subcommand and then sent to the network for execution using the 'send-deploy' subcommand sign-deploy            Reads a previously-saved deploy from a file, cryptographically signs it, and outputs it to a file or stdout
+As a file, the deploy can subsequently be signed by other parties using the 'sign-deploy' subcommand and then sent to the network for execution using the 'send-deploy' subcommand sign-deploy                     Reads a previously-saved deploy from a file, cryptographically signs it, and outputs it to a file or stdout send-deploy                     Reads a previously-saved deploy from a file and sends it to the network for execution
+    transfer                        Transfers funds between purses
-    send-deploy            Reads a previously-saved deploy from a file and sends it to the network for execution transfer               Transfers funds between purses
+    make-transfer                   Creates a transfer deploy and outputs it to a file or stdout.
+As a file, the deploy can subsequently be signed by other parties using the 'sign-deploy' subcommand and then sent to the network for execution using the 'send-deploy' subcommand
-    get-deploy             Retrieves a deploy from the network get-block              Retrieves a block from the network get-block-transfers    Retrieves all transfers for a block from the network list-deploys           Retrieves the list of all deploy hashes in a given block get-state-root-hash    Retrieves a state root hash at a given block query-global-state     Retrieves a stored value from the network get-balance            Retrieves a purse's balance from the network get-auction-info       Retrieves the bids and validators as of the most recently added block keygen                 Generates account key files in the given directory generate-completion    Generates a shell completion script
+    get-deploy                      Retrieves a deploy from the network get-block                       Retrieves a block from the network get-block-transfers             Retrieves all transfers for a block from the network list-deploys                    Retrieves the list of all deploy hashes in a given block get-state-root-hash             Retrieves a state root hash at a given block query-global-state              Retrieves a stored value from the network using either the state root hash or block hash
+    get-dictionary-item             Query for values managed in a dictionary get-balance                     Retrieves a purse's balance from the network get-account-info                Retrieve account information from the network get-era-info-by-switch-block    Retrieves era information from the network get-auction-info                Returns the bids and validators as of either a specific block (by height or hash), or the most recently added block get-validator-changes           Retrieves status changes of active validators keygen                          Generates account key files in the given directory generate-completion             Generates a shell completion script
+    list-rpcs                       List all currently supported RPCs
-    help                   Prints this message or the help of the given subcommand(s)
+    account-address                 Generates an account hash from a given public key help                            Prints this message or the help of the given subcommand(s)
 ```
 </details>